Quantization of deformed cluster Poisson varieties: Background

-We will show in Section~\ref{sec:relate} that the Berenstein-Zelevinsky quantization and the Fock-Goncharov quantization are compatible via a $p^*$ map.
-Then one can deduce the $\cA$ and $\cX$ scattering diagrams from the $\cAp$ scattering diagram as in the classical case.
-However, unlike the classical case, if a compatible pair does not exist for the $\cA$-algebra, one cannot restrict the quantum $\cAp$ theta functions to obtain quantum $\cA$ theta functions-- which do not exist.
+Assuming that there exists a compatible pair for $\cA_q$, one can construct a compatible pair for $\cA_{\prin,q}$ such that $\cA_q$ is a fiber of $\cA_{\prin,q}$ and quantum theta functions on $\cA_q$ are restrictions of quantum theta functions on $\cA_{\prin,q}$.
+See \cite[Lemma~4.5]{davison2019strong}.
+However, in a subtle difference from the classical case, if a compatible pair does not exist for the $\cA$-algebra, one cannot view $\cA_q$ as a fiber of $\cA_{\prin,q}$ and restrict the quantum $\cAp$ theta functions to obtain quantum $\cA$ theta functions-- which do not exist.
 The issue is that in this case the new ``principal coefficient'' variables that have been introduced\footnote{They must be treated as {\emph{variables}} rather than {\emph{coefficients}} if the $\cAp$ algebra is to have a compatible pair when $\cA$ does not.} will not commute with the original cluster variables.
 To recover the $\cA$-algebra, we would have to specialize the principal coefficient variables to $1$, at which point their failure to commute with the original cluster variables would yield relations of the form $A_i = q^{c} A_i$ for some $c\neq 0$.
+Related notions will appear in \S\ref{sec:q-pstar}.